February birthstone: Amethyst

 Medieval soldiers wore amethyst amulets to keep them safe in battles, and Leonardo da Vinci believed the stone could fend off evil thoughts and encourage intelligence.

-If your birthday is in February, wearing an amethyst can a be a symbol of personal empowerment and inner strength.
+If your birthday is in February, wearing the stone can a be a symbol of personal empowerment and inner strength.

 From scarcity to abundance!

-Once as rare as ruby or emerald, amethyst is now found in every corner of the world, and can be manufactured in a lab as well as mined.
-Today, the most important sources of amethyst are in Africa and South America.
+Once as rare as ruby or emerald, it’s now found in every corner of the world, and can be manufactured in a lab as well as mined.
+Today, the most important sources are in Africa and South America.

 For a while, amethyst commanded similar prices to diamonds.
 However, because it is now widely available and relatively affordable, it’s a great option for any piece of jewellery – it is both a hard and durable material.